Are you part of the collective groan that rolls across the land every time someone mentions the word networking as the

 Let’s get the downside out of the way first.
-If you take several temporary gigs and string them together on your resume, you might look unemployable.
+If you take several temporary gigs and string them together on your resume, you might look like an unemployable job hopper.

 However, I’ve got you covered.
 You can see how to avoid that on the first job shown on this sample resume.

 The Upside of Gig Work

 Taking a temporary job with a company you want to work for is way better than interviewing.

 Gigs turn into auditions that let you demonstrate your abilities and personality to managers, co-workers, and sources of referrals within the company.

 When you do good work, short-term, freelance jobs often turn into offers for long-term, permanent employment.

-Beyond that, in many cases, gig work lets you enjoy flexible hours and more work-life balance than you find in regular jobs.
+Beyond that, in many cases, gig work lets you enjoy flexible hours and more life-work balance than you find in regular jobs.
 Enjoy it while it lasts!

 Strategy for Turning Gig Work Into Job Offers

 So, how do you make this work for you?

 - Look for temporary gigs in organizations where you want to work.

 - Once you’re inside, get to know people and climb the learning curve quickly.

 - Find out what constitutes “a good job” and do it.

 - When you know you like the company, share your interest in a “real job.”

 - Finally, ask your contacts how to find openings and to recommend you.

 Find Jobs Before They’re Posted

 Use your entree as an independent contractor to make yourself an attractive candidate for openings.
-Whether you’re covering for an absence or working on a specific project, perform.
+Whether covering for an absence or working on a specific project, perform.

 If you do, when the company needs to hire, there’s a good chance they will choose you without even publicizing the job.

-One of my resume clients is in the process of negotiating an offer from a consulting client.
+One of my resume clients is in the process of negotiating an offer from a consulting engagement.